 But what is unique is the increased number of younger men seeking to date older women.

 What is significant about this trend is that a) younger men historically have not been interested in older women — especially moms.
 After all, youth in every culture is prized in mating, as biology favors young junk. b) The uptick in this young-dude interest is so swift – and the age gaps significant.

 I'm not the only one to notice.
 A few weeks ago my friend Perri emailed me:

 I have a question for you.
 I just joined a dating site, and love it.
 But why am I being contacted by so many men who are 21 to 28 years old?
 I'm 42!
+Can I date younger men in my 40s?
+Can I date men who are more than 10 or 15 years younger?
 It's crazy.
 I don't look my age but it's there in my profile, so no guessing is involved.
 Is this a dare to screw an old chick?
 That said, I'm meeting a guy tonight to play pool.
 He's great, makes me laugh, we have similar careers and education and the conversation is very easy and uncomplicated.
 But still – I'm perplexed!